LDLINGLINGLING/adan_application/md/md_en/inference/minicpmv2.6/ollama.md

 ## Step 1: Obtain the gguf Model

-If the official tutorial works, you can skip this section.
+Note:If the official tutorial works, you can skip this section.

 Otherwise, follow the Llama.cpp tutorial to obtain the gguf model.
 It is recommended to use a quantized language model.

 ## Step 2: Install Dependencies